stock2shop/connector/readme.md

 ### Tests

-An End-To-End or E2E test is included.
+An end-to-end test is included.
+Do not modify this.
 Tests use [phpunit](https://devdocs.io/phpunit~8/) version 8.

 #### Unit Tests